Convergence of Decentralized Actor-Critic Algorithm in General-sum Markov Games

-\begin{remark} {MNPF is a refinement of Markov \(\alpha-\)potential function introduced in paper \cite{guo2023markov, guo2024alpha}.
-The notion of Markov \(\alpha-\)potential function requires that the difference between the \emph{absolute} value change of an agent's value function induced by their unilateral policy change and the value change of the Markov \(\alpha-\)potential function is bounded by parameter \(\alpha\).
-In contrast, our Definition \ref{def: eps MPG new} bounds the difference of the rate of change between the value function and MNPF.} \end{remark} \begin{remark} { If \(\Phi\) is a MNPF for game \(\game\) with closeness-parameter \(\nearParameter\), then \(\game\) is a Markov \(\alpha-\)potential game with \(\alpha \leq \kappa\sqrt{2|S|}\). } \end{remark}
+which requires that the difference between an agent’s value function change and the Markov \(\alpha\)-potential function change due to a unilateral policy shift is \emph{uniformly bounded} by \(\alpha\).
+In contrast, our Definition \ref{def: eps MPG new} bounds this difference based on the magnitude of policy changes.
+Comparing \eqref{eqn: def eps MPG new} and \eqref{eq: MarkovAlphaPotentialFunction}, if \(\Phi\) is an MNPF for \(\game\) with parameter \(\nearParameter\), then \(\game\) is a Markov \(\alpha\)-potential game with \(\alpha \leq \kappa\sqrt{2|S|}\). } \end{remark}